Utah Deaf History and Culture

 Historical Timeline of the Utah School for the Deaf

-1884: In 1884, the Utah School for the Deaf was established, a significant development in the history of Deaf education in Utah.
-This landmark event took place at the University of Deseret, later renamed the University of Utah, in Salt Lake City.
-The school was founded by John Beck and William Wood, who were parents of Deaf children, recognized the need for specialized education for the deaf and took a proactive role in establishing the Utah School for the Deaf, a shining example of their commitment to providing education for all.
+1884: The establishment of the Utah School for the Deaf signifies an important turning point in the history of Deaf education in Utah.
+This important event occurred at the University of Deseret, now known as the University of Utah, in Salt Lake City.
+The school was founded by John Beck and William Wood, both of whom were parents of Deaf children.
+They recognized the need for specialized education for the Deaf and took an active role in establishing the Utah School for the Deaf through legislative efforts.
+Their commitment to providing education for all culminated in the passage of an appropriation bill that supported the establishment of the school.

 Picture